SkinsRestorer/SkinSystem/README.md

 #### Usage:
 You can instantly use it by download on [release page](https://github.com/riflowth/SkinSystem/releases) or `clone` this project.
 After download or clone please follow an instruction below.

-1. Put all of `The SkinSystem` to your web-root directory.
+1. Put all of `The SkinSystem` in your web-root directory.
 2. Enable MYSQL in SkinRestorer configuration, located here: `minecraftserver/plugins/SkinRestorer/config.yml`

 Example configuration: